sandyiswell/ANOVA/README.md

 # ANOVA
-This repo involves codes of ANOVA tests, Tukey's HSD and Fisher's LSD.
+This repo involves codes of ANOVA test- Tukey's HSD.